First inauguration of Donald Trump: Administration response

 On the morning following the inauguration, Trump telephoned acting National Park Service director Michael T. Reynolds and personally directed him to produce additional aerial photographs of the Inauguration Day crowds.
 Reynolds and the Park Service complied with the directive; the additional photos, however, "did not prove Trump's contention that the crowd size was upward of 1 million."
 In September 2018, documents released from a Freedom of Information Act request showed that Reynolds and the National Park Service cropped photos of the inauguration, at the direction of the President, in an attempt to make the crowd size seem larger.

 Edited photos

-In September 2018, a government photographer admitted that he, at Trump's request, edited pictures of the inauguration to make the crowd appear larger: "The photographer cropped out empty space 'where the crowd ended' for a new set of pictures requested by Trump on the first morning of his presidency, after he was angered by images showing his audience was smaller than Barack Obama's in 2009."
+In September 2018, a government photographer admitted that he, at Trump's request, edited photos of the inauguration to make the crowd appear larger: "The photographer cropped out empty space 'where the crowd ended' for a new set of photos requested by Trump on the first morning of his presidency, after he was angered by photos showing his audience was smaller than Barack Obama's in 2009."